-On 3/4 May, Japanese forces invaded and occupied Tulagi, although several supporting warships were sunk or damaged in a surprise attack by the US fleet carrier Yorktown.
-Alerted to the presence of US aircraft carriers, the Japanese fleet carriers advanced towards the Coral Sea to locate and destroy the Allied naval forces.
-On the evening of 6 May, the two carrier fleets closed to within 80 miles (130 km) of each other but neither detected the other in the darkness.
+On 3/4 May, Japanese forces invaded and occupied Tulagi, although several supporting warships were sunk or damaged in a surprise attack by aircraft of the US fleet carrier Yorktown.
+Thus alerted to the presence in the area of at least one US aircraft carrier, the Japanese fleet carriers advanced toward the Coral Sea to locate and destroy the Allied naval forces.
+On the evening of 6 May, the two carrier fleets closed to within 80 miles (130 km) of each other, but neither detected the other in the darkness.
 On the following day, both fleets launched air attacks against what they thought was the opposing fleet’s aircraft carriers, but both sides actually attacked other targets.
 The USA sank the Japanese light carrier Shoho and the Japanese sank a US destroyer and damaged the fleet oiler Neosho.
-On 8 May, both sides finally located and attacked the other’s fleet carriers: the Japanese fleet carrier Shokaku was damaged, and the US fleet carrier Lexington was critically damaged and later scuttled, and the fleet carrier Yorktown was lightly damaged.
+On 8 May, both sides finally located and attacked the other’s fleet carriers: the Japanese fleet carrier Shokaku was damaged, and the US fleet carrier Lexington was critically damaged and later scuttled, while the fleet carrier Yorktown was slightly damaged.

 Having suffered heavy aircraft losses and carriers sunk or damaged, the two forces disengaged and retired from the area.
 Because of the loss of carrier air cover, Inoue also recalled the Port Moresby invasion force.
 Although the battle was a tactical victory for the Japanese in terms of ships sunk, it has been described as a strategic victory for the Allies: the battle was the first occasion since the start of the war that a major Japanese advance had been turned back and, more importantly, the damage to Shokaku and the aircraft losses of Zuikaku prevented both ships from participating in the decisive 'Battle of Midway' resulting from the Japanese 'Mi' (ii) undertaking in the course of the following month.